Trump Campaign Has Reportedly Spent $100K In Donor Money On Legal Fees To Firm Representing Jared Kushner

 Ivanka Trump spoke out this week, saying that her father had no involvement in the matter.

 “The President had no involvement pertaining to my clearance or my husband’s clearance.
-Zero,” Ivanka told ABC’s Abby Huntsman in an interview.
+Zero,” Ivanka told ABC News‘ Abby Huntsman in an interview.

 Jared Kushner has served as one of the top advisers to Donald Trump, remaining in the position even amid the high turnover and near-constant turmoil within the White House.